-All supervisors are licensed clinical psychologists with extensive experience in the content area they supervise.
-Intern supervisors must be faculty/staff of the MIND Institute, have a doctoral degree in Clinical, Counseling, or School Psychology, and hold a valid license to practice as a psychologist in the state of California.
+All supervisors are licensed clinical psychologists with extensive experience.
+The fellows' supervisors must be full-time faculty/staff of the MIND Institute, have a doctoral degree in Clinical or Counseling Psychology, and hold a valid license to practice as a psychologist in the state of California.
 Training faculty and supervisors are listed below.